Wytamma/rstudio-hpc/README.md

   }
 ```

-The future_qsub fucntion runs the code in the backgroud and returns future.
+The future_qsub function runs the code in the background and returns a future.
 ```r
 fut1 <- future_qsub(cmd)
 fut2 <- future_qsub(cmd)